-The Board of Murder Victims’ Families for Reconciliation (MVFR) is made up of dedicated and passionate people who have experienced the murder of a family member, experienced the execution of a family member and/or have histories advocating for victims or ending and replacing of the death penalty.
+The Board of Directors of Murder Victims’ Families for Reconciliation (MVFR) is composed of dedicated and passionate volunteer activists who have experienced the murder of a family member or the execution of a family member and advocate for ending and replacing the death penalty in all cases.

 Rosemary Lytle, Chair

 Rosemary Lytle has spent 20 plus years fighting for diversity and inclusion – first in her career as a newspaper columnist, later as a trainer and communications consultant, and most recently in her role with the NAACP as President of the NAACP Colorado Montana Wyoming State Conference.
 Rosemary’s father, Johnnie Banks Sr., died after he was shot four times during a robbery and the crime was never solved.
 She believes fighting for justice and fighting for an end to the death penalty are the best ways she can honor him.
 Rosemary is a graduate of the Journalism School at Ball State University in Muncie, Ind. and holds a Master of Public Administration from the University of Colorado at Colorado Springs.
 She has received the Citizen's Project Divine Award, the Girl Scouts "Woman of Distinction" Award and the "Making Democracy Work" Award presented by the League of Women Voters.

 Bio Coming Soon

 Kimberly Davis, Secretary

 Kim got involved with Amnesty International and the NAACP following the footsteps of her older sister Martina Davis-Coria.
 Martina was a true warrior for the fight to clear the name of their brother, Troy Anthony Davis.
 Kim currently serves as financial secretary for the National Black Leadership Initiative on Cancer, Savannah Coalition (NBLIC), and the financial secretary for the Interracial Interfaith Community in Savannah.